kunyavskiy/polygon-cli/README.md

    WARNING: password and api\_key/api\_secret are stored in plain text in your Python Scripts directory.

-4. Run `python3 setup.py install`
+4. Run `python3 setup.py install [--user]`
-  * On Linux, it will put executable polygon-cli in /usr/local/bin
+  * On Linux, it will put the executable polygon-cli in /usr/local/bin
-  * On Windows, it will put execuable polygon-cli in Scripts directory of your Python3 installtion.
-It should be added to path variable for more simple usage
+  * On Windows, it will put the execuable polygon-cli in Scripts directory of your Python3 installtion.
+It should be added to the path variable for easier usage.

+   Add the option `--user` to install as local user without root/administrator privileges.
 5. Even if it doesn't run, install the dependencies manually as below,
   * `pip3 install requests`
   * `pip3 install colorama`